adaptris/interlok-docs/docs/pages/service-tester/service-tester-introduction.md

----
-title: Service Tester - Introduction
+# Service Tester - Introduction
-keywords: interlok
-tags: [service-tester]
-sidebar: home_sidebar
-permalink: service-tester-introduction.html
----

 ## Overview ##

 Interlok service tester is testing framework that allows you to unit test Interlok configuration.